lauramog/mailsearch-ui/README.md

 npm run dev
 ```

-if you want to make  changes in the html files
+If you want to make  changes in the html files
 ```shell
 npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch
 ```

-run the Dev server at the URL given.
+Run the Dev server at the URL given.